 A bacterial infection in your eyelid’s oil-producing glands causes most styes.
 The oil-producing glands line the eyelids and help lubricate the surface of your eye.

 Styes are very common, and anyone can get them.
-But you may be more likely to get a stye if you:
+But you may be more likely to get a stye if you have:

-During your appointment, your provider will examine your eyelid and ask about any additional symptoms you’re having.
+Your eye doctor will examine your eyelid and ask you about any additional symptoms you’re having.
 They’ll be able to diagnose a stye based on this eye exam.

 Advertisement